lsm/genji/doc/app.md

     ```
       ["setMaxListeners","emit","addListener","on","once","removeListener","removeAllListeners","listeners", "init", "isPublicMethodName"]
     ```

+### Methods

+- `init` is the constructor *function*, it will be called once and only once at the time of initialization, you should not call it manually.

 - `isPublicMethodName` is a *function* use to check if a string can be used as public method name or not.
 The default rule is: